 The advice I would like to give my younger self is not to spend too much time thinking.
 If you have any idea or plan, don’t waste time and put it into action.
 You don’t always have to care about success but simply give it your 100 percent.
 Don’t overthink how you will do it or if you’ll succeed.
-Simply organize a plan and give your all to make it happen.
+Simply organize a plan and give it all to make it happen.
 Let’s be more proactive as well.
 Until you start making it happen, it’s just an idea.
 It is simply a seed waiting to be planted, and you have to take the first step yourself.

-Thanks to Tim Schroeder, Starting a Blog!
+Thanks to Tim Schroeder for starting a Blog!

 #14- Share your vision with people

 If I could go back in time, I would tell my younger business self how important it is to share your vision with the people you are working with.
 When you are a CEO or founder, you will spend a lot of time thinking about your business’s long-term goals and how to achieve them.
 It is easy to forget to properly convey these to your employees.
 Take some time to explain where you see the business going.
 Keep your employees updated on any changes to your long-term goals.
 You cannot expect your employees to help you achieve your overall vision if they don’t know what this is.

 Thanks to Loredo Rucchin, Jukebox Print!